-Where two women claiming that the same baby was theirs.
+There were women, each claiming that the same baby was hers.

 God had given Solomon wisdom to administer justice.

-Who would have thought by threatening to kill the baby the truth would come out.
+Who would have thought that by threatening to kill the baby the truth would come out?

 Solomon’s Wisdom is Tested and A Wise Ruling

 3:16 Right about then, two prostitutes approached the king and requested an audience with him.
 17 One woman said, “Your majesty, this woman and I live in the same house.
 I gave birth to a child while she was in the house.
 18 Three days later, this woman also gave birth.
 We lived alone there.
 There was nobody else with us in the house.
 It was just the two of us.
 19 This woman’s son died overnight because she laid on top of him.
 20 She got up in the middle of the night, took my son from me while your servant was asleep, and laid him to her breast after laying her dead son next to me.
 21 The next morning, I got up to nurse my son, and he was dead.
 But when I examined him carefully in the light of day, he turned out not to be my son whom I had borne!”